Wardair: History

 Wardair was not a discount airline but an airline providing good service at lower-than-average prices.
 They were known for high quality meals and friendly staff.
 "Steak & Champagne" flights was a popular advertising tag line in the 1980s, and won various awards from magazines for their service (Holiday Which? magazine charter airline of the year 1985, and scheduled carrier of the years 1986 and 1987).
-Flight attendants served food on Wardair branded Royal Doulton china on tray-table tablecloths on the passenger tray.
+Flight attendants served food on Wardair-branded Royal Doulton china on tray-table tablecloths on the passenger tray.
 The seats featured generous pitch.

 The operations from the early 1950s were small bush-type runs based in Edmonton, Alberta, and Yellowknife, NWT.
 Wardair's first large aircraft was a four engine Douglas DC-6B propliner, leased in summer 1962, which started the airline's emphasis on charter flights — to Europe in summer and to Mexico, California, etc. in winter.
-In 1966, the airline began operating its first jet, a Boeing 727-100 — Canada's first Boeing 727 — used to operate flights to and from Europe with a refueling stop en route.
+In 1966, the airline began operating its first jet, a Boeing 727-100 — Canada's first Boeing 727 — used to operate flights to and from Europe with a refuelling stop en route.
 The Boeing trijet was followed by the first intercontinental Boeing 707 (thus allowing non-stop flights to Europe) in 1968, and the first Boeing 747 jumbo jet in 1973.
 Although initially centred on Edmonton, many long-haul flights were relocated to concentrate on Vancouver and Toronto as primary destinations, while Edmonton would continue to connect other major Canadian cities.
 Nonetheless, Edmonton continued to operate as a major transatlantic hub for Wardair, with flights to Prestwick, London Gatwick, Amsterdam Schiphol, and Frankfurt.
 Honolulu, Hawaii, became a significant winter destination, with London Gatwick becoming a major summertime destination with direct flights from Vancouver, Edmonton, Calgary, Winnipeg, Ottawa, and Toronto.

 In 1970, the mainline fleet consisted of two 707s and one 727.
-By 1980, the fleet had grown to include four 747s and two intercontinental McDonnell Douglas DC-10-30 wide body jetliners.
+By 1980, the fleet had grown to include four Boeing 747s and two intercontinental McDonnell Douglas DC-10-30 wide body jetliners.
 Wardair was a small but steadily growing company.
 In 1987, building on a fleet of seven jets, Wardair undertook a major expansion, ordering 38 jet aircraft including 14 Airbus A310s, 12 McDonnell Douglas MD-88s, and 12 Fokker 100s which represented an exponential expansion of operations that would ultimately prove to be financially unsustainable.
 The MD-80 and 100 jetliners were never delivered or operated by the airline.

 Only the first 12 Airbus A310s had been delivered — the remaining A310s as well as all of the MD-88 and 100 deliveries were cancelled after the takeover.

 The airline added scheduled passenger service to its charter service flights in 1986.
 Rapid expansion, problems with their computer booking system, and failure to attract business customers, who had developed customer loyalty to frequent flier programs on competing airlines, led the airline into financial difficulties, ultimately resulting in Wardair Canada being sold to Canadian Airlines (which operated as Canadian Airlines International) in 1989.